Marika Papagika: Biography

 Marika Papagika was born on the island of Kos on September 1, 1890.
 In late 1913 or early 1914, she recorded for the Gramophone Company in Alexandria, Egypt.
 Only one of those recordings has so far been found.

 She emigrated to America through Ellis Island in 1915 with her husband, Kostas (Gus) Papagika, a cymbalom player who was also her accompanist.
-By this time Kos had come under Italian rule.
+By this time, Kos had come under Italian rule.

 In July 1918, she made her first trial recording in the States for Victor Records, though her first published Victor recordings were made in December of that year.
-In July 1919 she also began recording for Columbia Records.
+In July 1919, she also began recording for Columbia Records.
 Marika Papagika was thus among the first to record Greek music in the USA.
 She also recorded a number of songs in Turkish.
 By 1925, Marika and Kostas had opened a nightclub in New York on W. 34th St near 8th Ave, called Marika's, likely the first café-aman—a gathering place characterized by Greek cuisine and Greek music—to appear in the States.
 Marika's wasn't just a café-aman, but a speakeasy for Greek people as well as for other Mediterranean immigrants.
-Marika's attracted not only Greeks as regular patrons, but also Albanians, Arabs, Armenians, Bulgarians and Turks.
+Marika's attracted not only Greeks as regular patrons but also Albanians, Arabs, Armenians, Bulgarians and Turks.

 Between 1918 and 1929, she recorded at least 232 performances of café-aman styled songs, including kleftiko demotikο (Greek traditional songs about Klephts, heroic brigands), rebetiko, and light classical pieces, many of them overlapping with her chief rival in Greek music sales in the United States, Koula Antonopoulos (known on her recordings as Kyria Koula or "Madame Coula").

 Marika's café-aman was a successful business until the stock market crashed.
 The club closed in 1930, and Marika Papagika's recording career ended, except for four sides recorded for Victor in 1937.

-In her later years Marika lived with her husband on Staten Island, New York, where she died on August 2, 1943.
+In her later years, Marika lived with her husband on Staten Island, New York, where she died on August 2, 1943.

 Musical style

 Marika Papagika distinguished herself from most of her contemporaries by virtue of her sweet soprano voice with its relatively high tessitura, her vocal timbre, somewhat reminiscent of Western classical singers, and her diction.
-The style and sound of her recordings is further distinguished by the particular accompaniment which graced most of them, namely the unusual combination of cymbalom and violoncello, plus a violin or a clarinet, and, very occasionally, a xylophone.
+The style and sound of her recordings are further distinguished by the particular accompaniment which graced most of them, namely the unusual combination of cymbalom and violoncello, plus a violin or a clarinet, and, very occasionally, a xylophone.
 Her occasional forays into more purely Western songs also set her apart from her female contemporaries on both sides of the Atlantic.
-It is perhaps reasonable to understand the performance styles of Mr. & Mrs Papagika & Co. as a true echo of the "santouro-violi" (santouri and violin) music of late 19th century urban Ottoman and mainland Greece.
+It is perhaps reasonable to understand the performance styles of Mr. & Mrs Papagika & Co. as a true echo of the "santouro-violi" (santouri and violin) music of the late 19th century urban Ottoman and mainland Greece.